July 3, 2025

 This will leave with a data-informed software development plan, which is the next step.
 Also, you'll gain a better understanding of whether you need more resources and skills to deploy the product.

-4. Development and deployment phase
+4. Development and integration phase

 Medical software can be developed in-house, if you have the necessary skill set, or in partnership with a seasoned vendor.